-The College Board appears to be in violation of its own policies on protecting the privacy of college students, Consumer Reports found in an investigation.
-The College Board is sending personally identifiable student information to major technology companies and ad platforms including Adobe, Facebook, Google, Microsoft, Snapchat, and Yahoo, according to researchers at Consumer Reports’ Digital Lab.
-“College-bound students don’t have any choice but to transact with the College Board – which is what makes these findings so concerning,” said Ben Moskowitz, director of the Digital Lab at Consumer Reports.
+The College Board appears to be in violation of its own policies on protecting the privacy of college students.
+It’s sending personally identifiable student information to major technology companies and ad platforms including Adobe, Facebook, Google, Microsoft, Snapchat, and Yahoo.

 If you’re a college students, you’re probably not on campus.
 However, scammers are still trying to find you.
 You may have received an email saying it’s from the Financial Department of your college with a link to get a message about your economic stimulus check.